allinurl/goaccess/README.md

 ### Docker ###

+**New!**: Docker image has been updated.
+This allows direct output from the access log.

+If you only want to output the report, run as follows to get the result:

+    cat access.log | docker run --rm -i -e LANG=$LANG allinurl/goaccess -a -o html --log-format COMBINED > report.html

+**This command uses the language set for this system.** If that does not support it will be output in English. [**Supported Language**](https://github.com/allinurl/goaccess/raw/master/po/LINGUAS)

+**This image supports building on the ARM architecture.** (e.g. Raspberry Pi)

+**Do you want to change the timezone?** Copy the timezone configuration file in `tzdata.tar.xz` to `/etc/localtime`.

+---

 **Note**: The following example assumes you will store your GoAccess data below ``/srv/goaccess``, but you can use a different prefix if you like or if you run as non-root user.